 - state and federal governments;

-- representation on a number of government and education sector working groups and reference groups;
+- various government and education sector working groups and reference groups;

-- senior education personnel within Departments of Education and Training and the Catholic Education Offices;
+- meetings with senior education personnel within the Departments of Education and Training and the Catholic Education Offices;

 - meetings with Regional Directors of the Departments of Education and Training, and Directors of the Catholic Education Offices;